Update #3 - 8/17/21

 If either parents or students have or have had in the past 14 days a cough, a fever, shortness of breath, difficulties breathing, flu-like symptoms, gastrointestinal upset, or experienced a loss of taste or smell, do NOT come for an in-person lesson.
 If I experience any of these symptoms, I will either cancel or we will Skype.

 If you are well enough, and with enough advanced notice, we can change to Skype.
 There will be no penalty for changing or canceling under these circumstances.
 The health and safety of everyone comes first.
+Advanced notice is helpful as I can bring my laptop with me to the church.

 If you have recently traveled to a state that is on the Chicago Travel Quarantine List, we will do lessons over Skype during the time you are quarantining.

 The waiting area will be on the opposite side of the lawn where lessons are happening.
 I will be tracking the shade, so it may change from hour to hour.
 Staying in your car until it’s your lesson time is also fine.
+If we are in the gym, just wait outside until the previous student leaves and I come get you.

 It will be mandatory for everyone to wear a mask and to keep a minimum distance of six feet.
 This means both students AND parents.
 As long as you are on church grounds (where the grass starts), a mask is required.
 I will have hand sanitizer for all to use.